clemsonciti/workshop-palmetto-linux/_episodes/09-batch.md

 ~~~
 {: .bash}

-This will give you a lot of information about the jib, which is really useful for debugging.
+This will give you a lot of information about the job, which is really useful for debugging.
 If you have a problem and you need our help, it is very helpful to us if you provide the job ID so we can do `qstat -xf` on it and get the job details.

 How many jobs can you run at the same time?
 It depends on how much resources you ask for.
 If each job asks for a small amount of resources, you can do a large amount of jobs simultaneously.
 If each job needs a large amount of resources, only a few of them can be running simultaneously, and the rest of them will be waiting in the queue until the jobs that are running are completed.
 This is a way to ensure that Palmetto is used fairly.